phonegap/phonegap-docs/docs/1-getting-started/1-install-phonegap/2-cli.html.md

    <div class="alert--warning">**OS X Users:** You may need to prefix this command with `sudo` to allow installation to restricted directories and type the following instead: `$ sudo npm install -g phonegap`<br><br>
   **Windows 8 Users:** If you just installed Node.js, be sure to start the *Node.js Command Prompt* application specifically.</div>

-2. Test to ensure the PhoneGap CLI is properly installed by typing `phonegap` on the command line to ensure you see the following output `help` text display:
+2. Test to ensure the PhoneGap CLI is properly installed by typing `phonegap` on the command line.
+You should see the following `help` text output displayed:

         $ phonegap
         Usage: phonegap [options] [commands]